 • What will make your brand unique among the competition?

 Then, once you have that settled, do some research into your target market and their clothing preferences.
-At this point, you should be gathering information such as:
+At this point, you should be gathering information like:

 • Where are they located?